randomprimate/randomprimate.github.io/_posts/2018-05-19-node-intro.md

 To execute a js script use: `node <script-name>`

 You can also run the debugger with `node --inspect <script-name>`.
-This allows us to add the `debugger` in the script to add a breaking point into a running session.
+This allows us to add `debugger` in our script which will add a breaking point into a running session.
 To actually activate this tho we need to open dev tools at:

     chrome-devtools://devtools/bundled/inspector.html?experiments=true&v8only=true&ws=127.0.0.1:9229/5e2abd65-4ce1-4fda-b9b7-c3cc7f04df67